Albert0i/RU330/security2.md

 Here, we create the cacheservice user.
 We set the user to on.
 Then, we provide a password.
 Now comes the permissions.
 The cache service can run two commands, SET and GET.
 We indicate that with the +SET and +GET rules, we also limit the queues that the cache service can touch.
 The rule ~cache:* restricts this user to the keys beginning with cache: .

 Let's log in as the cache service.
 If we try to set the key, data:123, we get a NOPERM error, saying that we don't have access to the given key.
 That's because we're limited to certain keys in the Redis key space.
 Let's try again with the key, cache:123 In this case, the command succeeds.
 We also get the same key.
 Notice that we can't run any other commands as the cache user.
 If we do, we'll get a no permissions error.

 You should now have a basic idea about how to create users and ACLs.
 And you're probably already thinking about how you might assign your own administrative users, developers, and service accounts their respective ACLs.
 To learn more about Redis ACLs and get all of the details on the ACL rule syntax, we encourage you to check the Redis docs.
-End of transcript.
-Skip to the start.

 ### IV.
 Defense in Depth